 Substantive edit | revise

 Once you have a complete draft, it’s time for a substantive edit.
 This type of editing encompasses three subcategories: content editing, structural editing, and stylistic editing.
 They’re all designed to get your project in its final form through careful revision of its material.
 In a substantive edit, your editor will consider the manuscript as a whole, with overall effectiveness in mind and an eye for big-picture issues like consistency, readability, word choice, voice, and more.
-He or she will also edit each of the manuscript’s parts, from sections and chapters down to paragraphs and sentences.
+They will also edit each of the manuscript’s parts, from sections and chapters down to paragraphs and sentences.
 The two of you will work together to add, cut, rearrange, and rewrite text, and together you’ll solidify your message with your target audience in mind.

 Copy edit | correct